chunga-codder/Mongo-DB-Fitness-tracker/README.md

 ## Credits

-This application was completed by Jeff Quittman as a project for UCLA/Trilogy's Full Stack Software Development Bootcamp.
+This application was completed by Clinton Abumbi as a project for UCLA/Trilogy's Full Stack Software Development Bootcamp.

 Dependencies for this project include the node modules: